memoria-io/memoria-io.github.io/public/case-studies/jobandtalent.md

 ## Overview

-**Jobandtalent** is a leading workforce-as-a-service platform operating across multiple countries, connecting companies with temporary workers in logistics, warehousing, and transportation.
-It leverages advanced matching algorithms, mobile-first experiences, and scalable infrastructure to streamline hiring, onboarding, and workforce management.
+**Jobandtalent** is a leading workforce-as-a-service platform operating across multiple countries.
+It connects companies with temporary workers in logistics, warehousing, and transportation through advanced matching algorithms, mobile-first experiences, and scalable cloud infrastructure.

-## Ruby to Kotlin Migration
+## Migrating from Ruby to Kotlin

-Migrating from a dynamic scripting ecosystem (Ruby) to a statically typed JVM-based stack (Kotlin) involved more than syntax—it required a shift in architectural thinking, from domain modeling to service scaffolding.
+The shift from Ruby to a Kotlin-based JVM stack required more than a language change—it demanded architectural realignment, improved modularity, and stronger type safety.

-To ease the transition while teams maintained legacy systems, I delivered a structured reference approach:
+To streamline this transition, I delivered a comprehensive reference foundation:

-1. **Kotlin Library** – Reusable modules (e.g., auth, API clients, Kafka ingestion).
+1. **Shared Kotlin Modules** – Reusable code for auth, Kafka, and internal clients.
-2. **Gradle Plugins** – Shared best practices and code quality tools (linters, formatters, static analyzers).
+2. **Gradle Plugin Library** – Unified configurations, static analysis, and CI standards.
-3. **Service Scaffold** – A Kotlin Spring Boot foundation based on Hexagonal Architecture and DDD patterns.
+3. **Service Scaffold** – A production-ready Kotlin Spring Boot base using Hexagonal Architecture and DDD.

-With onboarding sessions, documentation, and Q\&As, teams were able to immediately develop new services by following the examples—accelerating delivery and unifying architectural direction.
+> *A structured foundation that helped teams ramp up quickly, maintain consistency, and build confidently across the new stack.*